Shopify/shopify-cli/README.md

 ### Ruby console

-You can run `rake console` inside this repo to interact with the CLI's ruby API inside of an `irb` console.
+Run `rake console` inside this repo to interact with the CLI's ruby API inside of an `irb` console.

+Run the following command:

 ```
 rake console